yxuansu/MAGIC/image_captioning/sh_folder/README.md

-## Details of How to Implement the Inference Code
+## Details of How to Run the Inference Code

 In this folder, we illustrate how to conduct inference with different methods.